 - The coverage limits on a personal auto policy are not high enough.

 - You need to protect your employees when they use your company vehicle(s) or their own vehicles on company time.

 If you still have questions about whether your vehicle(s) need commercial insurance, contact the MVD.

 If you’ve decided to purchase liability coverage rather than file a liability or cash bond, potential insurance providers will want to discuss with you the following:

 - Liability limits requirements

-Generally, you must purchase at least the same amount of liability coverage for your commercial vehicle as the state requires for regular passenger vehicles:
+Generally, you must purchase at least the same amount of liability coverage for your commercial vehicle as the state requires for regular cars.

 Make sure you shop around and talk with several providers before you purchase a commercial insurance policy.
 The goal is to choose a provider that offers the coverage you need at a price your budget needs.
 Some auto insurance providers do handle commercial coverage, but you might want to talk with providers who specialize in commercial insurance, too.